ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/es256-issuer-private-key.jwk.wrapped}}
 Figure: Issuer private key

-This is the Issuer's ephemerally generated shared secret:
+This is the shared secret carried in the issued proof:

-<{{./fixtures/build/shared-issuer-nonce.base64url.json}}
+<{{./fixtures/build/mac-h256-holder-shared-secret.base64url.json}}
 Figure: Shared Secret

 This is the Holder's presentation private key in the JWK format: